ceph/ceph/doc/dev/developer_guide/testing_integration_tests/tests-integration-testing-teuthology-workflow.rst

 Naming the ceph-ci branch
 -------------------------
-There are no hard conventions (except for the case of stable branch; see next paragraph) for how the branch pushed on ceph-ci is named.
-But, to make builds and tests easily identitifiable on Shaman and Pulpito respectively, prepend it with your name.
-For example branch ``feature-x`` can be named ``wip-yourname-feature-x`` while pushing on ceph-ci.
+Prepend your branch with your name before you push it to ceph-ci.
+For example, a branch named ``feature-x`` should be named ``wip-$yourname-feature-x``, where ``$yourname`` is replaced with your name.
+Identifying your branch with your name makes your branch easily findable on Shaman and Pulpito.

-In case you are using one of the stable branches (e.g.  nautilis, mimic, etc.), include the name of that stable branch in your ceph-ci branch name.
+If you are using one of the stable branches (for example, nautilis, mimic, etc.), include the name of that stable branch in your ceph-ci branch name.
-For example, ``feature-x`` PR branch should be named as ``wip-feature-x-nautilus``. *This is not just a matter of convention but this, more essentially, builds your branch in the correct environment.*
+For example, the ``feature-x`` PR branch should be named ``wip-feature-x-nautilus``. *This is not just a convention.
+This ensures that your branch is built in the correct environment.*

-Delete the branch from ceph-ci, once it's not required anymore.
-If you are logged in at GitHub, all your branches on ceph-ci can be easily found here - https://github.com/ceph/ceph-ci/branches.
+Delete the branch from ceph-ci when you no longer need it.
+If you are logged in to GitHub, all your branches on ceph-ci can be found here: https://github.com/ceph/ceph-ci/branches.

 .. _ceph-ci: https://github.com/ceph/ceph-ci